What is 45 CFR § 164.530?

 #8 – Waiver of Rights

-This is similar to the above standard in that it prohibits conditional care – the conditional care in this scenario being that Covered Entities are not permitted to require individuals (patients and staff) to waive their rights under HIPAA as a condition of the provision of treatment, payment, enrollment in a health plan, or eligibility for benefits.
+This is similar to the above standard in that it prohibits conditional care – the conditional care in this scenario being that covered entities are not permitted to require individuals (patients and staff) to waive their rights under HIPAA as a condition of the provision of treatment, payment, enrollment in a health plan, or eligibility for benefits.

 #9 – Changes to Privacy Practices